 In September 2021, Amazon committed $1.2 billion to provide 300,000 employees with access to education and skills training programs through 2025 as part of Amazon’s Upskilling 2025 pledge.

 Through the Upskilling 2025 program, Amazon is focused on creating pathways to careers in future growing areas.
-Amazon continues to launch new training opportunities and expand on existing programs for employees across the U.S., including
+Amazon continues to launch new training opportunities and expand existing programs for employees across the U.S., including

-- Surge2IT: help entry-level IT employees across Amazon’s operations network pursue careers in higher-paying technical roles through self-paced learning resources.
+- Surge2IT: Help entry-level IT employees across Amazon’s operations network pursue careers in higher-paying technical roles through self-paced learning resources.

-- The UXDR Apprenticeship program: combines instructor-led training and real-world experience to offer employees the opportunity to learn and develop skills in research and design.
+- The UXDR Apprenticeship program: Combines instructor-led training and real-world experience to offer employees the opportunity to learn and develop skills in research and design.

-- Mechatronics and Robotics Apprenticeship Program: learn skills and technical knowledge to fulfill technical maintenance roles.
+- Mechatronics and Robotics Apprenticeship Program: Learn skills and technical knowledge to fulfill technical maintenance roles.

 3. SupportWorks